Silicon Graphics: IRIS 1000 series

 The first entries in the 1000 series (models 1000 and 1200, introduced in 1984) were graphics terminals, peripherals to be connected to a general-purpose computer such as a Digital Equipment Corporation VAX, to provide graphical raster display abilities.
 They used 8 MHz Motorola 68000 CPUs with 768 kB of RAM and had no disk drives.
 They booted over the network (via an Excelan EXOS/101 Ethernet card) from their controlling computer.
 They used the "PM1" CPU board, which was a variant of the board that was used in Stanford University's SUN workstation and later in the Sun-1 workstation from Sun Microsystems.
 The graphics system was composed of the GF1 frame buffer, the UC3 "Update Controller", DC3 "Display Controller", and the BP2 bitplane.
 The 1000-series machines were designed around the Multibus standard.

+Notably, the systems included the Geometry Engine which had been designed by Jim Clark and Marc Hannah at Stanford University under ARPA contract.
+It handled vector operations for 3D graphics.
+It was capable of approximately 6 million operations per second.

 Later 1000-series machines, the 1400 and 1500, ran at 10 MHz and had 1.5 MB of RAM.
 The 1400 had a 72 MB ST-506 disk drive, while the 1500 had a 474 MB SMD-based disk drive with a Xylogics 450 disk controller.
 They may have used the PM2 CPU and PM2M1 RAM board from the 2000 series.
 The usual monitor for the 1000 series ran at 30 Hz interlaced.
 Six beta-test units of the 1400 workstation were produced, and the first production unit (SGI's first commercial computer) was shipped to Carnegie-Mellon University's Electronic Imaging Laboratory in 1984.